psolin/pymkup/README.md

 ## Requirements
 - pdfreader for browsing the PDF tree.
-- matplotlob to build Spaces, convert colors.
+- matplotlib to build Spaces, convert colors.
 - tox to run virtualenv tests.
 - pytest for unit testing.